Arzagal/Climbing-slime/README.md

 h - if stuck on a wall right of the player gets unstuck

 g - if stuck on a wall left of the player gets unstuck

+q - quit the game and save's slime position unless quitting after beating the game